rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a resubmission with better Title and DOI added to Description.
+* This is a second resubmission with better Title and DOI added to Description, and a period at the end of the Description.

 * This is a new patch version that fixes an issue in the last release caught by CRAN rchk involving a misplaced UNPROTECT call.